vitessio/website/content/en/docs/15.0/reference/vreplication/shardlevelmigrations.md

 This feature is an **experimental** variant of the `MoveTables` command that allows you to migrate individual shards from one keyspace to another.
 Please be sure to understand the limitations and requirements below.
 {{< /warning >}}

 The full set of options for the `MoveTables` command [can be found here](../movetables/).
-The options specific to shard level migrations will be covered here.
+The options and other aspects specific to shard level migrations will be covered here.

 ## Use Case